VIP Go platform specific

 - A site needs to be free of issues and performing well at least 2 business days before the scheduled launch.
 If there are outstanding issues, or bugs are still being worked on, within 2 business days before the launch, VIP will need to reschedule the launch.

-- If a final database and/or media import is required before the launch, it should usually be performed at least 3 hours before the launch steps are performed.
-The exact timing will be advised by a TAM and will be informed by the duration of the initial import.
-If an editorial freeze is not possible during those 3 hours, any new content can be double-posted, or it can be imported post-launch.
+- If a final database and/or media import is required before the launch, it should be performed at least 1 business day before the launch steps are performed.
+If a 1-business-day editorial freeze is not possible, and double-posting new content is not possible, please work with your TAM to schedule an import closer to your launch time.

 - One week prior to launch, the DNS records’ TTL (Time To Live) should be lowered as far as possible.